JerrycvWork/Segmentation_Combination_code/README.md

 #### 2.1.1 Overview

 The datasets provided in paper could be downloaded at [Zenodo](https://zenodo.org/records/3757476#.Xp0FhB9fgUE) and [figshare](https://figshare.com/articles/dataset/MedSeg_Covid_Dataset_1/13521488).
-The [Zenodo](https://zenodo.org/records/3757476#.Xp0FhB9fgUE) dataset is the training set while
+The [Zenodo](https://zenodo.org/records/3757476#.Xp0FhB9fgUE) dataset is the training set while [figshare](https://figshare.com/articles/dataset/MedSeg_Covid_Dataset_1/13521488) dataset is the testing set.

 After unzipping the data, it would be three parts of the data: images, infection masks, lung masks.

 Then, place the data in the format below:

 Train

 --- images

 --- infection masks

 --- lung masks

 Test

 --- images

 --- infection masks

 --- lung masks